BSalita/Woundify/README.md

 * Async/Await programming style for Console, WPF and UWP systems.
 * Using reflection to obtain a list of classes implementing a specific interface.
 * Specifying a preferred ordering of API calls via a JSON settings file.
+* Parse text into Penn Treebank using Linguistic API from Microsoft Cognitive Services

 Dependencies:
 * Windows 7+ for Console and WPF.
 Windows 10+ for UWP.